microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Set-PowerBIWorkspace.md

 PS C:\> Set-PowerBIWorkspace -Scope Organization -Workspace $workspace
 ```

-If the current user is an administrator, this will update the given workspace object with the given name and description values for a workspace in teh caller's organization.
+If the current user is an administrator, this will update the specified workspace object with the specified name and description values for a workspace in the caller's organization.

 ## PARAMETERS